Sphereon-Opensource/pex-openapi/README.md

 - Create [Presentation Submission](https://identity.foundation/presentation-exchange/#presentation-submission)
 - Check status of the presentation exchange

-For more details on the specific actions that are available, see the [Sphereon's Presentation Exchange REST API Interface specification] [TODO: ADD LINK]
+For more details on the specific actions that are available, see the Sphereon's Presentation Exchange REST API Interface specification

 ## Security